eXascaleInfolab/TSM-Bench/README.md

 ## Build Datasets

-Building a dataset consists of downloading and decompressing it, making it ready to be loaded into the TSDBs
+Building a dataset consists of downloading and decompressing it, making it ready to be loaded into the DB

 - Build Dataset 1 (takes ~ 10 mins)